 The importance of a strong global investment network for BNP Paribas Real Estate

 Supporting Asian investments in Europe is very important to BNP Paribas Real Estate.
 It means diversifying our portfolio, expanding our client list, but most importantly it helps us to become a major player in the global real estate industry.
 Therefore, to support this activity, we have a team in Europe dedicated to international investors.
-We also have offices for our International Investment Group in Hong Kong and Singapore, to guide investors and inform them on opportunities worldwide.
+We also have offices for our International Investment Group in Hong Kong SAR China (Special Administrative Region China) and Singapore, to guide investors and inform them on opportunities worldwide.

 Investing in Italy

 Economic activity in Italy was strong at the end of 2017, with growth totalling 1.5% which has continued into 2018 (+1.4%).